pinglewang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Pingle Wang is a Ph.D. candiate in Finance at Simon Business School, University of Rochester.
 His research interests include empirical asset pricing, mutual fund, and investor attention.
-He is available to be interviewed at AEA 2020.
+He is available to be interviewed at AFA 2020.